rehmanox/PandaEditor/README.md

 ```

 ### Programming in PandaEditor
 Programming with PandaEditor requires a beginner-level understanding of C++.
-Users can write runtime scripts by inheriting from the `RuntimeScript` base class to update / change the state of the system and define object behaviors.
+Users can write scripts by inheriting from the `RuntimeScript` base class to update / change the state of the system and define object behaviors.
 The `RuntimeScript` class provides direct access to core Panda3D and PandaEditor systems.
 It also offers several utility methods to simplify and enhance your scripting experience.

 > 💡 1.
 When a new project is created, a sample `RuntimeScript` is automatically generated — use it as a reference for structure and usage.